samanthajyee/samanthajyee/README.md

     🧵 Laced with: Systems thinking • Mutual aid • Community care • GTM strategy 🫦 Getting freaky with: Deep RL • 3D printing • Ethereum • Smart contracts
     🌙 Pulling late nights with: JS • SQL • Python • Solidity • Flutter • VSCode
-    🐺 Living with 2 huskies & a raging coffee addiction (I do not sleep <a href="https://github.com/samanthajyee/samanthajyee/tree/main/newspaper-clippings">lol</a>)<br>
+    🐺 Living with 2 huskies & a raging coffee addiction (I do not sleep lol)<br>
     If you’re building something brave, I hope you don’t do it alone.
     <a href="https://samanthajyee.webflow.io">And if your project needs a site, holla at me over here.</a>
 </pre>